LOSER – FAILING TWICE IS TWICE AS NICE

 COCK AND A FEATHER

-“Cock and a Feather” is a dark fairy tale told through dance and physical theatre.
+“Cock and a Feather” is a dark fairy tale told through contemporary dance and physical theatre.
 It is an exploration of themes of gossip, feminism and how stories travel and change through time and space; an exploration of relationships in general, and female relations in particular.
 It is a piece about women and the issues they face in terms of empowerment, feminism and commodification.
 The project recognizes the constant struggle of the female body within patriarchal society and the ways in which feminism seek to reclaim this body and the sexuality it possesses.
 It is also a story about chickens.

 The year is 2118.
 The evil and greedy dictator Natas Adler implements a scheme to monopolize natural resources and starts draining the land of Acirema.
 Adler’s government begin PROJECT SQUARE; an attempt to collect and control the four elements of nature; Earth, Fire, Air and Water.
 If Adler succeeds, he will have total power and monopoly of the natural resources.